-- INSTITUT NATIONAL DE RECHERCHE EN INFORMATIQUE ET AUTOMATIQUE (INRIA), France - ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE (EPFL), Switzerland - UNIVERSITE GRENOBLE ALPES (UGA), France
+- Institut National de Recherche en Informatique et Automatique (INRIA), France - École Polytechnique Fédérale de Lausane (EPFL), Switzerland - Université Grenoble Alpes (UGA), France

 Inria contact: Vincent Acary

 Coordinator:

 Summary: Landslides and avalanches jointly cause approximately 150 deaths and €4.9 billion economic losses each year, with the impacts predicted to become more severe due to climate change.
 Mitigation and prevention of disasters requires accurate predictions of these phenomena, which due to their scale is only achievable via modelling and simulation.
 Accurate models of landslides in permafrost or avalanches must account for micro-scale (<1mm) processes such as cracks and shear bands that also involve thermal and hydrological effects that will be exacerbated by climate change.
 Such models do not currently exist.
 Further, this level of refinement is not computationally viable when modelling an entire mountainside, and so a new approach must be adopted.